rhiever/reddit-analysis/README.md

 To count the most-used words for a subreddit, enter the following command:

-    python word_freqs.py YOUR-USERNAME /r/SUBREDDIT
+    python word_freqs.py YOUR-USERNAME /r/SUBREDDIT MAX_SUBS

 Similarly, for a Reddit user:

-    python word_freqs.py YOUR-USERNAME /u/REDDITOR
+    python word_freqs.py YOUR-USERNAME /u/REDDITOR MAX_SUBS

-where `YOUR-USERNAME` is your Reddit username and `SUBREDDIT` / `REDDITOR` is the subreddit / Redditor you want to make the word cloud for, and .
-You must provide *both* arguments for the script to work properly.
+where `YOUR-USERNAME` is your Reddit username and `SUBREDDIT` / `REDDITOR` is the subreddit / Redditor you want to make the word cloud for, and `MAX_SUBS` should be 0 for scraping all submissions, otherwise specify the number.
+You must provide *all three* arguments for the script to work properly.

 Once the script completes, it will create a file called `SUBREDDIT.csv` to the directory you ran it in.
 This file contains all of the commonly-used words from the subreddit / Redditor you specified in the frequencies they were used.